Past Midnight

-Past Midnight is a 1991 Neo-noir thriller film (with slasher connections) starring Rutger Hauer and Natasha Richardson, as well as co-stars Tom Wright, Clancy Brown and Paul Giamatti (making his first credited screen appearance).
+Past Midnight is a 1991 American neo-noir thriller film (with slasher connections) starring Rutger Hauer and Natasha Richardson, as well as co-stars Tom Wright, Clancy Brown and Paul Giamatti (making his first credited screen appearance).

 Plot

-Parolee Ben Jordan has spent the past fifteen years behind bars for his pregnant wife's murder.
+Parolee Ben Jordan has spent the past fifteen years behind bars for the murder of his pregnant wife.
 He is monitored by his parole officer Lee Samuels and social worker Laura Mathews after he is released.
 Mathews begins looking into his case and becomes convinced that he was convicted under circumstantial evidence and starts becoming convinced of his innocence in the crime.
 Before long she starts falling for him, but this is far from wise, since even if he is innocent, Mrs. Jordan's real murderer may soon come a calling.